Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 2) Support for the creation of degree programs focused on ecological and societal transitions: This involves the creation of new degree programs within bachelor’s or master’s degree programs.
 The timeline for this call for proposals will be accelerated to allow the new programs to begin in September 2024.

-We invite you to contact your UEI Directors if you would like to launch a project under this initiative.
+We invite you to contact your UEI Directors if you would like to set up a project within this framework.

 We would also like to inform you that additional support measures have been put in place as part of the implementation of mandatory TEDS course units in the undergraduate program, as well as to raise awareness within the university community and provide training for TEDS instructors.